LukasPreitler/mytheses/README.md

 # mytheses
-You are welcome to read my bachelor and mastertheses
+You are welcome to read my bachelor and master theses